sfwu/MAS/README.md

 # MAS
-This mini-program is developed based on React framework.
-Then I use Taro to compile it into mini-program native language.
-This Wechat mini-program mainly aims on advertising and providing user-guide for tourist
+This mini-program is developed based on the React framework.
+Then I use Taro to compile it into a mini-program native language.
+This Wechat mini-program mainly aims at advertising and providing user-guide for tourists who may visit and visit MaAnShan (MAS) HuanHe national tourist park.

 # About Taro